Expand description

 - runtime replay or debug tooling

-With the strict-introspection feature enabled, the graph is exact at the
+With strict-introspection, the graph is exact at the transition-site

-transition-site level.
-A consumer can ask for the legal targets of one
+level for the supported observation point.
+A consumer can ask for the legal

-specific method on one specific source state and treat that metadata as the
+targets of one specific method on one specific source state and treat that

 wrapper paths around machine types: